-Today only stones remain of the ancient Abbey, but the beauty of the town makes it worth a visit nonetheless (SP7 8JR).
+Today only stones remain of the ancient Abbey (SP7 8JR), but the beauty of the town makes it worth a visit nonetheless.
 In 880, Alfred ordered the rebuilding of the town and founded the monastery, installing his daughter Aethelgiva as the first abbess.
-The site, on the spur of a hill, was probably chosen as being easily defensible.
+The site, on the spur of a hill, was probably chosen for being easily defensible.
 Today, the cobbled Gold Hill, running down steeply from near the ruins, provides one of the most beautiful and evocative images of rural England, worthy of any chocolate box or jigsaw puzzle.
 Aethelgiva was buried her in 947, as were other members of the Saxon nobility including King Edward the Martyr in 979.
 Between 1080 and 1120, the abbey was enlarged by the Normans, but following the Dissolution by Henry VIII, the great church was demolished and its treasures and lands seized.
-The ruins were gradually plundered and some of the stones are found in later buildings in the town.
+The ruins were gradually plundered and some of the stones can be seen in later buildings in the town.

 There is a modern museum displaying artefacts recovered from the site, including the presumed lead coffin of Edward, the boy king murdered by his step-mother at the age of sixteen.
 The grounds show the layout of the abbey buildings and herbs common in Saxon times have been planted.
 There is a wooden statue of Alfred and an altar to Edward, King and Martyr